devopsdays/devopsdays-web/content/events/2024-halifax/welcome.md

 DevOpsDays Halifax is bringing DevOpsDays to the Atlantic Canada for the first time!
 Our CfP is now closed and we just announced our [three amazing keynote speakers](https://devopsdays.org/events/2024-halifax/speakers).

-Check out the [registration page](https://tickets.devopsdays.org/devopsdays-halifax/2024/) to purchase an early bird ticket.
+Check out the [registration page](https://tickets.devopsdays.org/devopsdays-halifax/2024/) to purchase your ticket.

 <div class = "row">
   <div class = "col-md-2">